 1960: Trainer Joe Schaefer, 35, becomes the first New York native to play goal for the New York Rangers when he takes over after Gump Worsley is injured during the second period of a 5-1 loss to the Chicago Blackhawks at Madison Square Garden.
 Schaefer enters the game with a 1-0 lead but allows five goals on 22 shots.

 1979: Montreal's Ken Dryden earns his 46th and final NHL shutout when the Canadiens defeat the Washington Capitals 2-0 at the Forum.
-The win gives Dryden a record of 22-1-4 in his past 27 games.
+The win gives Dryden a record of 22-1 with four ties in a 27-game span.

 Video: Ken Dryden won Conn Smythe before he won Calder

-1993: Wayne Gretzky has his 91st NHL game with five or more points to help the Los Angeles Kings to a 10-5 win against the Minnesota North Stars at Met Center.
+1993: Wayne Gretzky has his 91st NHL game with at least five points to help the Los Angeles Kings to a 10-5 win against the Minnesota North Stars at Met Center.
 Gretzky scores a goal in the first period and assists on four others, two each by Tony Granato and Mike Donnelly.

-1994: Mike Ricci scores five goals, tying a franchise record, to lift the Quebec Nordiques to an 8-2 win against the San Jose Sharks at San Jose.
-It's the only five-goal game of the 1993-94 season.
+1994: Mike Ricci scores five goals, tying a team record, to lift the visiting Quebec Nordiques to an 8-2 win against the San Jose Sharks.
+It's the only five-goal game of the 1993-94 NHL season.

 2015: Dallas Stars forward Jamie Benn scores three goals for his first NHL hat trick in a 4-1 win against the St. Louis Blues at Scottrade Center.
 It comes after Benn has 17 two-goal games in the NHL.